pinout-xyz/Pinout.xyz/src/en/overlay/iqaudio-pi-dac.md

 Texas Instruments TPA6133A headphone amp, supports the direct use of headphones via the Pi-DAC+ 3.5mm audio jack.

-The Pi Dac uses GPIO22 to mute/unmute the Pi-AMP+.
+The Pi-DAC+ uses GPIO22 to mute/unmute the Pi-AMP+.

 You can use GPIO25 to connect an IR sensor and GPIO23/24 for a rotary encoder.
 Both of these parts are optional, but are broken out on the Pi-DAC+ for convenient access.